YeLuoSuiYou/openstorypp/README.md

    ```bash
    img2dataset --url_list OpenstoryPlusPlus/unique_v2/part1 --input_format "parquet" --url_col "url" --output_format webdataset --output_folder "single_tar" --processes_count 12 --thread_count 12 --save_additional_columns '["png","json"]'  --image_size 512 --resize_mode="keep_ratio" --enable_wandb False
    ```

+2. To organize the story dataset as described in the paper, you can use `utilis\download_videos.py` to download videos from YouTube and extract frames for the dataset.
+Additionally, you can utilize `utilis\organize_story` to properly structure the story dataset.

+## Dataset Process Pipeline

+1. You can use `single_pipeline.py` to get images with instance-level annotation.

+   Hint: the input image should in `webdataset` format, the source image should in the "jpg" key.